kubecost/docs/allocation-api.md

 ### Caching Overview

 Kubecost implements a two-layer caching system for cost allocation metrics.
-The unaggregated cost model (Layer 1 cache) is pre-cached for commonly used time windows, e.g. 1,2,7 and 30 days.
-This data is refreshed every ~5 minutes for shorter time windows and up to every 1 hour for long windows, e.g. 30 days.
-Aggregated cost data (Layer 2 cache) is pre-cached for commonly used aggregatedCostModel API requests, e.g. costs by namespace over the last 7 days.
-Returning cached data from Layer 1 typically takes < 500ms and Layer 2 < 100ms, not including data transfer times.
+The unaggregated cost model is pre-cached for commonly used time windows, 1 and 2 days by default.
+This data is refreshed every ~5 minutes.

-When a custom cost model request misses both layers of the Kubecost cache then this request remains in the cache for ~10 minutes.
-On larger clusters, requests that miss both caching layers can take longer periods, e.g. > 10 seconds.
+Longer time windows, 90 days by default, are part of an ETL pipeline that stores cost by day for each workload.
+This pipeline is also updated approximately ~5 mins.
+On update, only the latest day is rebuilt to reduce load on the underlying data store.
+Currently this ETL pipeline is stored in memory and is built any time the pod restarts.

+Returning cached data from either caching layer typically takes < 300ms on medium-sized clusters.

 Have questions?
 Email us at <team@kubecost.com>.